AI Security Risks and Safe AI Usage

 ⛔ Important

-When you paste customer data, internal financials, or credentials into a public AI chatbot, you lose control of that data permanently.
+When you paste customer data, internal financials, or credentials into a public AI chatbot, you lose control of that data.
 Even if the provider says they don’t train on your data, the data has left your organisation’s security boundary.
 If you wouldn’t post it on Twitter, don’t paste it into an AI tool.

 Risks When Using AI Tools at Work